mcthomas/Apple-Music-CLI-Player/README.md

 Configuration:

 * Place Doug's album-art.applescript at ~/Library/Scripts/album-art.applescript, or configure a valid path in the np() func of am.sh for wherever you decide to keep it
-* *Optional:* In the np() func of am.sh, adjust the `-h` dimension of the album art (look for the two calls to `viu`) to ensure a square appearance with your terminal emulator's line spacing
+* (Optional) In the np() func of am.sh, adjust the `-h` dimension of the album art (look for the two calls to `viu`) to ensure a square appearance with your terminal emulator's line spacing

 Usage: `am np` (pressing `s` at any time will toggle shuffle)